nadineproject/nadine/README.markdown

 	cd nadine
 	pip install -r requirements.txt

-Copy local_settings.dist to local_settings.py and edit it to reflect your local settings.
+Copy nadine/local_settings.dist to nadine/local_settings.py and edit it to reflect your local settings.

 PostgreSQL:  Uncomment 'psycopg2' in the requirements.txt file and edit local_settings.py for your database settings.
 Create a blank database and grant all permissions to whatever account/password combination you want to use for the app.

-Run Django's syncdb and then South's migrate commands and create a superuser.
-We need to create the superuser last so we explicitly skip it in the syncdb step.
+Run Django's migrate command and create a superuser.

-	./manage.py syncdb --noinput --all
-	./manage.py migrate --fake
+	./manage.py migrate
 	./manage.py createsuperuser

-Now run the tests to make certain that everthing is installed:

-    ./manage.py test staff interlink

-Both Django and South have excellent documentation, so check there if you run into trouble.

-At this point you will need to populate the django_sites database.
-We will assume you only have Nadine in the database you have created.

-	./manage.py shell
-	>>> from django.contrib.sites.models import Site
-	>>> newsite = Site(name="Nadine",domain="nadine.com")
-	>>> newsite.save()
-	Ctrl+D

 At this point you can run the server

 	./manage.py runserver 0.0.0.0:8000

-And visit your installation of Nadine at http://127.0.0.1:8000/
+	Visit your installation of Nadine at http://127.0.0.1:8000/

+You will need to edit the django_sites database in the admin site unless your site is at example.com.

 ### Running the scheduler